-As discussed in FEIS Chapter 1, "Project Description," consistent with SEQRA regulations at §617.9, and in response to comments from the Lead Agency, Interested and Involved Agencies, and the public, the Applicant has developed an additional alternative for achieving the purpose and need described in the DEIS that avoids, reduces and further mitigates the potential adverse impacts associated with the DEIS Project.
-This additional alternative is iterative of Alternative 6 in the DEIS and consists of an all-senior housing plan of development for the Project Site, referred to as the "Age-Restricted Housing Alternative" or "Preferred Alternative" throughout the FEIS.
-To develop the Preferred Alternative, the Applicant has amended its original zoning petition to request that the Town Board map the Project Site within the Town's existing R-MF-SCH Zoning District.
-The Preferred Alternative would repurpose the Project Site's southernmost office building with approximately 50, 2-bedroom apartments in a multifamily building, and will construct approximately
+Response 18-3: As discussed in FEIS Chapter 1, "Project Description," consistent with SEQRA regulations at §617.9, and in response to comments from the Lead Agency, Interested and Involved Agencies, and the public, the Applicant has developed an additional alternative for achieving the purpose and need described in the DEIS that avoids, reduces and further mitigates the potential adverse impacts associated with the DEIS Project.

+This additional alternative is iterative of the Alternatives presented in the DEIS and, as described in Chapter 2 of this FEIS, does not result in an adverse environmental impact that was not considered in the DEIS.
+The new alternative consists of developing a portion of the Site with 125 townhomes and re-using the existing southern office building as a 50-unit, age-restricted, multifamily housing building.
+To develop the Preferred Alternative, the Applicant has amended its original zoning petition to request that the Town Board map the Senior Housing Portion of the Site within the Town's existing R-MF-SCH Zoning District, and map the Townhouse Portion of the Site within the Town's existing R-MF-A Zoning District